sameem97/tech501-week-2/mongo_db_deployment/README.md

     - `sudo sysctl -p`, reload config file, should show forwarding status as 1 now.

     - Re-check app vm terminal, ping to the db vm should have resumed.
-    - So now traffic from app vm is routing through the nva to reach the db.
+    - So now NVA is allowing the app vm traffic through to the db.

 8. Set IP tables rules (firewalls rules)